ScottG489/scottg489.github.io/src/content/posts/conjob.md

 ## Wrapping up
 So that's ConJob!
 Let me know what you think in the comments.
-I'm looking for any kind of feedback, ideas, or problems you run into trying it yourself.
+I'm looking for any kind of feedback, ideas, or problems you run into while trying it yourself.

 ---